JLRitch/wigeon/README.md

 repos/actions/pipelines/etc. to complement the continuous patterns you worked so hard to put into place.

-No ORM or language specific migration syntax means anyone who can `SELECT *` can automate and continuously integrate/deliver data goodness to their apps/teams.
+Does not use an ORM or require language specific migration syntax meaning anyone who can `SELECT *` can automate and continuously integrate/deliver data goodness to their apps/teams.

 ## Features included
 - Database package creation
-- Auto-iterated migration naming
 - Migration manifest management
 - Migration build tagging
 - Connection manager